martine fougeron photographs the most compelling teens ever: her sons

 But she sees positivity in the discomfort around certain pictures.
 "There was one photo of my son [Adrien], he's lying on a blue couch and he looks very androgynous.
 People would say, 'Who's that pretty girl?'
 The third time he heard it, he just went berserk and said 'I'm not a girl,' and went and got his haircut.
 He took it in and it created a reaction; he wasn't seeing himself as other people were seeing him."
 Similarly, Nicolas found photos of himself playing war games with glazed eyes disturbing, and made a move to become less isolated.

-With her wild, wiry hair, perma-cigarette, and chill yet excitable nature, you can totally see how Martine became a trusted part of her sons' teen universe for so many years.
+With her wild, wiry hair, perma-cigarette, and chill yet excitable nature, you can totally see how Martine became a trusted part of her sons' teen universe.
 It became almost a way of keeping her sons close to home, in those years when they couldn't go to bars or roam the streets.
 "My kids had a definite tribe, they were always coming to the house.
 I would print the pictures, and they would look at the pictures, and they actually also really encouraged me.
 You know, 'This is how we are, you really capture us.'
 The pictures represented something about their lives that they cared about."

 "I tried to make myself pretty invisible," says Martine.
 "A lot of it is at night, so they couldn't see me too much either.
-I would stay twenty minutes at a party.
+I would stay 20 minutes at a party.
 If after twenty minutes I don't have the picture I just leave.
 So they knew I wasn't going to hang out the whole time."

 What did the other kids' parents think of these revealing glimpses into their childrens' lives?
 They didn't really know, says Martine, until a film and an exhibition came around.
 And then?
 "They even felt a little jealous?
 I think I'm like the aunt/confidante and I guess they had a stricter way of raising their own sons and daughters, most of them.
 And more distant."